-Melbourne property investment has had an exceptional couple of years for price growth, and with the ever increasing population growth rate of the Victorian capital 2016 appears to be a good time to invest in the Melbourne property market.
+Melbourne property investment has had an exceptional couple of years for price growth, and with the ever increasing population growth rate of the Victorian capital 2017 is showing signs of continuing the trend with good opportunities to invest in the Melbourne property market.
 However, property investors need to be selective as some areas of Melbourne have been increasing in value with good returns and other locations with issues of oversupply have not done so over the past 12 months.

 The Melbourne property investment market is forecast to record stronger metropolitan capital growth than its capital city rivals because the net number of new residents arriving from interstate and overseas is higher than anywhere in the nation.